-Greater participation of women in leadership is also beneficial for men.
+Greater participation women leadership is beneficial for men.

 In addition, the more women there are in leadership positions, the more normalised women as leaders will seem to the general public.
 Women moving into leadership roles, from local to international levels, can contribute to combatting harmful gender stereotypes in communities and households.
 One woman leader can show a whole generation of future female leaders what is possible.